Actions

 Options:

-• None (Stretch): The aspect ratio is ignored (i.e. the image/layer is stretched).
+- Stretch: The aspect ratio is ignored, i.e. the image/layer is stretched.

-• Fit: The aspect ratio is preserved.
-The image/layer will be scaled such that it fits New width or New height, whichever is smaller.
+- Fit within bounds: The aspect ratio is preserved.
+The image/layer will be scaled such that it fits Width or Height, whichever is smaller.

-• Fit with padding: The aspect ratio is preserved.
-The image/layer will be scaled such that it fits New width and New height, and any remaining empty space is filled with the specified padding color.
-You can customize where the padding is positioned relative to the image/layer (from the start, center, end or from a custom starting position).
+- Fit to canvas: The aspect ratio is preserved.
+The image/layer will be scaled such that it fits Width and Height, and any remaining empty space is filled with the specified color.
+You can customize where the empty space is positioned relative to the image/layer (from the start, center, end or from a custom starting position).

 Resize Canvas